-It is advised to avoid travelling to western and central Mindanao and the Sulu Archipelago (including the southern Sulu Sea) because of terrorist activity.
+It is advised to avoid traveling to Western and Central Mindanao, as well as the Sulu Archipelago (including the southern Sulu Sea), due to terrorist activity.
 Limit all travel unless it is crucial to the remainder of Mindanao (excluding the Siargao Islands, Dinagat, and Camiguin) and the south of Cebu province, including the municipalities of Badian and Dalaguete, as well as the surrounding areas leading to these municipalities, due to the threat of terrorism.
 Terrorist and armed groups continue to organize plans for bombings, possible kidnappings, and other offensive manoeuvres in the Philippines.

 The Philippines has many volcanoes that can erupt at any time; therefore, visitors are encouraged to exercise caution.
 Explosions of ash and steam could occur at any time.
 Before visiting regions near volcanoes, always check the news and follow local advice.
 Steer clear of these areas during and right after periods of intense precipitation, as there is a much higher chance of landslides and lava flows.
-The Philippines has many volcanoes that can explode at any time, therefore visitors are encouraged to exercise caution.
-Explosions of ash and steam could occur at any time.
+Steer clear of these areas during and right after periods of intense precipitation, as there is a much higher chance of landslides and lava flows.